SkyKings-Guild/Guides/guides/powder-grinding.md

 until chests appear with a puzzle.
 The puzzle is simple, you look at the particles until they disappear, a chat message will then appear with what you obtained.

 Where to powder grind?
-Well powder mine anywhere theres a large amount of hardstone.
+Well powder mine anywhere there's a large amount of hardstone.
 I would recommend doing it in either the Precursor Remnants or Jungle as you can get Robotron parts or Sludge (using a jungle pick in the jungle) which as you can image is one of the benefits of powder grinding and a great side income.
 You can make anywhere from 2 million to 4 million coins an hour while powder grinding from selling the hardstone, gemstones, ores you obtain while